saltcorn/saltcorn/README.md

 three lines on the command line shell, as root or as a user with sudo access:

 ```
-wget -qO - https://deb.nodesource.com/setup_16.x | sudo bash -
+wget -qO - https://deb.nodesource.com/setup_18.x | sudo bash -
 sudo apt-get install -qqy nodejs
 npx saltcorn-install -y
 ```

-The first two lines will install Node.js 16 (you can also use 18 or 20).
+The first two lines will install Node.js 18 (you can also use 20).
 The last line will call the Saltcorn install script accepting all the defaults, which installs PostgreSQL and sets up Saltcorn as a service listening on port 80.